green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 #### Exercises

-- Calculate your age using the console
+- Calculate your age using the console and store it in a variable called `age`
 - How long was the WW2?
+Store it in a variable called `ww2`
 - How much would you need to pay for 76 Tesla shares?
+Store it in a variable called `tesla`
 - How many seconds do we have in a day?
+Store it in a variable called `secondsOfDay`
 - What percentage of the world's population is hungarian?
+Store it in a variable called `hungarians`
 - How much bigger is China than the Czech Republic?
+Store it in a variable `bigger`
 - If only 7 people can fit into a discord channel and we have 654 participants, than how many people will be in the smallest channel?
+Store it in `participants`

 ### Strings